-On August 10, 2012, the Company and Mr. Dahl entered into a new employment agreement (the "Dahl Employment Agreement").
-Under the terms of the Dahl Employment Agreement, Mr. Dahl will continue to will be CEO from the effective date of the agreement until December 16, 2013, with automatic renewal for successive one year terms, unless either party terminates the Dahl Employment Agreement on sixty days' notice prior to the expiration of the initial term or any renewal term of the agreement.
+The Company's Chief Executive Officer, Andrew Dahl, is serving under the terms of an employment agreement dated December 16, 2011 as amended August 11, 2016.
+Under the agreement Mr. Dahl serves as CEO for one year terms, subject to automatic renewal, unless either party terminates the Agreement on sixty days' notice prior to the expiration of the term of the agreement.
 Pursuant to the employment agreement, Mr. Dahl will receive an annual base salary of \$240,000.
 In addition, Mr. Dahl is entitled to monthly bonus compensation equal to 2% of our revenue, but only to the extent that such bonus amount exceeds his base salary for the month in question.
-Finally, upon the effective date of the Dahl Employment Agreement, the Company granted Mr. Dahl certain compensatory warrants.
+Finally, the Company granted Mr. Dahl certain compensatory warrants.
 See "Special One-Time Equity Grants to Mr. Dahl" for a description of those warrants.
+Further, as it relates to Company's wholly-owned subsidiary, WellMetris, LLC ("WellMetris"), in the event the Company ceases to own a controlling interest in WellMetris for any reason whatsoever, the Company shall cause WellMetris to grant Mr. Dahl warrants to purchase a seven percent (7%) equity interest in WellMetris at the time outside funding is closed and/or at the time an event occurs whereby the Company relinquishes majority control of WellMetris.
+Such Warrant shall be priced at the per-unit or per-share price at the time of the applicable closing or change of control with respect to WellMetris